-Those whose work is mostly or entirely dictated by outside forces and those whose work has to be driven mostly or entirely from their choices.
+There are two kinds of people in the world: those whose work is mostly or entirely dictated by outside forces and those whose work has to be driven mostly or entirely from their own choices.

+Most of us were raised with the expectation that we would have a job and we were prepared by our schools to do just that.
 We did work that was assigned to us and were graded on other people’s expectations.
-Unless you were raised by entrepreneurs, this kind of cog-in-the-organizational-wheel was likely the foundation of your understanding of work.
+Unless you were raised by entrepreneurs, this kind of cog-in-the-organizational-wheel was probably the foundation of your understanding of work.

 Now, just to be clear, there’s nothing wrong with thinking about work that way.
-I’m not saying that doing your part for the mission or finding safety and comfort in a large organization is somehow “less than.”
-And I’m certainly not saying that a job is somehow less demanding than being self-employed.
+I’m not saying that doing your part for the mission, or finding safety and comfort in a large organization is less ideal.
+And I’m certainly not saying that a job is less demanding than being self-employed.
 In fact, the busiest people I know have jobs!

-When you are working at a demanding job these days it tends to look like you are chipping away at a mountain of relational tasks (send this report to Anna, follow up if you haven’t heard by Thursday, re-send your availability to nail down a time to meet… and on, and on, and on).
-Anyone who has ever worked in consulting, or on Wall Street, or in any number of other high-pressure, project driven careers knows exactly what I’m talking about.
+When you are working at a demanding job, you are often chipping away at a mountain of relational tasks (send this report to Anna, follow up if you haven’t heard by Thursday, re-send your availability to nail down a time to meet… and on, and on, and on).
+Anyone who has ever worked in consulting, or on Wall Street, or any number of other high-pressure, project-driven careers knows exactly what I’m talking about.

-The problem arises when someone who is self-employed attempts to utilize a typical time management system to manage the messy interdependency that is their life and business and finances.
+The problem arises when someone who is self-employed attempts to utilize a typical time management system to manage the messy interdependence that is their life and business and finances.

-But what seems to happen instead is that the self-employed cast around looking for certainty from a boss that doesn’t exist.
-(Un)Fortunately, the internet is full of (ill-conceived, probably irrelevant) advice.
+But when you see yourself as an employee, you will seek certainty from a boss that doesn’t exist.
+(Un)Fortunately, the internet is full of (ill-conceived, probably irrelevant, conflicting) advice.
 Because we just want to be told what to do, we take on these expectations in an almost unconscious way.
-“Finally, here’s the checklist on how to do this the right way” we say, and then we run ourselves into the ground on the hamster wheel of “best practices” and “tips and tricks.”
+“Finally, here’s the checklist on how to do this the RIGHT way,” we say, and then we run ourselves into the ground on the hamster wheel of “best practices” and “tips and tricks.”

 These realities (which are DIFFERENT from the realities of our friends with jobs) are why any serious attempt at time management can result in panic.

-Now, just to be clear, this doesn’t mean that time management isn’t possible for the self-employed.
+Now, just to be clear, it’s not that time management isn’t possible for the self-employed.

-We don’t get to start with a list of foregone tasks based on a job description or the guidance of a supervisor.
+We don’t get to start with a list of foregone tasks based on a job description and under the guidance of a supervisor.

 It’s very important that you operate from a place informed by the answers to THOSE questions.

-When that is in place, you will be ready to manage your time.
+Because when that is in place, you will finally be ready to manage your time.